ammarozkan/TBWG/README.md

 A fire blowing to burn a oak log: 15 Spell Energy

 #### Effects
 Every character can be effected by some effects.
-These effects will be executed in every Reorder Turn.
+These effects may invoked differently.
+Invocation types are clock, turn, hit...

+Clock/Tick: In every reorder turn, time passes some.
+And the clock ticks!
+Clock/Tick effects shall be done.

+Turn: When a character's turn came up, Turn effects shall be done.

+Hit: When a character gets hitted, the Hit effects shall be done.

 ## Powers